Pasilyo: Commercial performance

-A month after its release, "Pasilyo" debuted on top of the Spotify Viral 50 - Philippines chart dated November 23, 2022, remaining for eight consecutive days.
+A month after its release, "Pasilyo" debuted on top of the Spotify Viral 50 – Philippines chart dated November 23, 2022, remaining for eight consecutive days.
 It reached number one on both daily and weekly charts of Spotify Philippines and broke the record for the biggest single-day streams for an OPM song in Spotify history on February 11, 2023, with 585,829 plays.
 The following day, it gained 606,923 streams, becoming the first local song to break the 600K mark.
-On the week of Valentine's Day, the song rose to number one on the weekly Top Songs - Philippines chart of Spotify, replacing "Kill Bill" by SZA.
+On the week of Valentine's Day, the song rose to number one on the weekly Top Songs – Philippines chart of Spotify, replacing "Kill Bill" by SZA.
 It set the mark for the biggest weekly streams for an OPM song in Spotify with 4,069,788 plays.
 The song continued to eclipse its records, reaching its peaks on February 24 with 691,069 daily streams and on March 2 with 4,303,718 weekly streams.
-The song was fueled by its usage on TikTok, amassing 380,000 videos during Valentine's week.
-As of March 8, 2023, its lyric video on YouTube has 17 million views.

-The song debuted at number 15 in Billboard Philippines Songs on the chart dated January 21, 2023.
 The following week, it entered the top ten at number 6 with gains in streams and downloads.
 "Pasilyo" finally rose to number one in the Philippines in its seventh week, heavily assisted by its streaming peak and making SunKissed Lola the first OPM band to reach the summit.
-It was succeeded on the top spot by "Die for You" by The Weeknd and Ariana Grande on the chart dated March 11.
+It was succeeded on the top spot by "Die for You" by the Weeknd and Ariana Grande on the chart dated March 11.

 Live performances

 The group held their first major performance of "Pasilyo" online in iWant ASAP on December 4, 2022.
 They recorded their Wish 107.5 Bus performance of the song on December 13 in Eton Centris, Quezon City.
 The recording was uploaded on December 27, going viral and accumulating 2 million views on YouTube as of March 8, 2023.

 The band also played "Pasilyo" in their first mall show in Ayala Malls Harbor Point, Subic Bay on January 21, 2023.
-The track is also included in their setlist for Circus Music Festival on April 22.
+The song was performed at The Cozy Cove, Baguio City on January 28, gaining 2 million views after its upload on YouTube as of April 23.
+The track was also included in their setlist for Circus Music Festival on April 22.

-Track listing

 Credits and personnel

 Adapted from the single's lyric video notes.